BandaTharun/End-to-End-CICD-Implementation-Jenkins-/java-maven-sonar-argocd-helm-k8s/README.md

 ![Screenshot 2023-03-28 at 9 38 09 PM](https://user-images.githubusercontent.com/43399466/228301952-abc02ca2-9942-4a67-8293-f76647b6f9d8.png)

-Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD, Helm, and Kubernetes:

-Prerequisites:

-   -  Java application code hosted on a Git repository
-   -   Jenkins server
-   -  Kubernetes cluster
-   -  Helm package manager
-   -  Argo CD

-Steps:

-    1. Install the necessary Jenkins plugins:
-       1.1 Git plugin
-       1.2 Maven Integration plugin
-       1.3 Pipeline plugin
-       1.4 Kubernetes Continuous Deploy plugin

-    2. Create a new Jenkins pipeline:
-       2.1 In Jenkins, create a new pipeline job and configure it with the Git repository URL for the Java application.
-       2.2 Add a Jenkinsfile to the Git repository to define the pipeline stages.

-    3. Define the pipeline stages:
-        Stage 1: Checkout the source code from Git.
-        Stage 2: Build the Java application using Maven.
-        Stage 3: Run unit tests using JUnit and Mockito.
-        Stage 4: Run SonarQube analysis to check the code quality.
-        Stage 5: Package the application into a JAR file.
-        Stage 6: Deploy the application to a test environment using Helm.
-        Stage 7: Run user acceptance tests on the deployed application.
-        Stage 8: Promote the application to a production environment using Argo CD.

-    4. Configure Jenkins pipeline stages:
-        Stage 1: Use the Git plugin to check out the source code from the Git repository.
-        Stage 2: Use the Maven Integration plugin to build the Java application.
-        Stage 3: Use the JUnit and Mockito plugins to run unit tests.
-        Stage 4: Use the SonarQube plugin to analyze the code quality of the Java application.
-        Stage 5: Use the Maven Integration plugin to package the application into a JAR file.
-        Stage 6: Use the Kubernetes Continuous Deploy plugin to deploy the application to a test environment using Helm.
-        Stage 7: Use a testing framework like Selenium to run user acceptance tests on the deployed application.
-        Stage 8: Use Argo CD to promote the application to a production environment.

-    5. Set up Argo CD:
-        Install Argo CD on the Kubernetes cluster.
-        Set up a Git repository for Argo CD to track the changes in the Helm charts and Kubernetes manifests.
-        Create a Helm chart for the Java application that includes the Kubernetes manifests and Helm values.
-        Add the Helm chart to the Git repository that Argo CD is tracking.

-    6. Configure Jenkins pipeline to integrate with Argo CD:
-       6.1 Add the Argo CD API token to Jenkins credentials.
-       6.2 Update the Jenkins pipeline to include the Argo CD deployment stage.

-    7. Run the Jenkins pipeline:
-       7.1 Trigger the Jenkins pipeline to start the CI/CD process for the Java application.
-       7.2 Monitor the pipeline stages and fix any issues that arise.
+Here's how I set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD, Helm, and Kubernetes:

+### Tools I Used:

+- Java application code hosted on a Git repository.
+- Jenkins server.
+- Kubernetes cluster.
+- Helm package manager.
+- Argo CD.

+### Steps I Followed:

+1. **Installed the Necessary Jenkins Plugins:**
+   - First, I installed the following plugins on Jenkins:
+     - Git plugin.
+     - Maven Integration plugin.
+     - Pipeline plugin.
+     - Kubernetes Continuous Deploy plugin.

+2. **Created a New Jenkins Pipeline:**
+   - I created a new pipeline job in Jenkins and configured it with the Git repository URL where the Java application code is hosted.
+   - Then, I added a `Jenkinsfile` to the Git repository to define the various stages of the pipeline.

+3. **Defined the Pipeline Stages:**
+   - I structured the pipeline with the following stages:
+     1. **Checkout:** Retrieved the source code from the Git repository.
+     2. **Build:** Built the Java application using Maven.
+     3. **Test:** Ran unit tests with JUnit and Mockito.
+     4. **Code Quality:** Conducted a SonarQube analysis to ensure code quality.
+     5. **Package:** Packaged the application into a JAR file.
+     6. **Deploy to Test:** Deployed the application to a test environment using Helm.
+     7. **User Acceptance Tests (UAT):** Ran user acceptance tests on the deployed application.
+     8. **Promote to Production:** Promoted the application to the production environment using Argo CD.

+4. **Configured Each Jenkins Pipeline Stage:**
+   - **Checkout:** I used the Git plugin to pull the source code from the repository.
+   - **Build:** I configured the Maven Integration plugin to build the Java application.
+   - **Test:** I ran unit tests using the JUnit and Mockito plugins.
+   - **Code Quality:** I integrated the SonarQube plugin to analyze the code quality.
+   - **Package:** I used Maven to package the application into a JAR file.
+   - **Deploy to Test:** I employed the Kubernetes Continuous Deploy plugin to deploy the application to a test environment using Helm.
+   - **UAT:** I used a testing framework like Selenium to perform user acceptance tests.
+   - **Promote to Production:** Finally, I configured Argo CD to promote the application to production.

+5. **Set Up Argo CD:**
+   - I installed Argo CD on my Kubernetes cluster.
+   - Then, I set up a Git repository for Argo CD to monitor changes in Helm charts and Kubernetes manifests.
+   - I created a Helm chart for the Java application, which included the necessary Kubernetes manifests and Helm values.
+   - I added this Helm chart to the Git repository that Argo CD tracks.

+6. **Integrated Jenkins with Argo CD:**
+   - I added the Argo CD API token to Jenkins credentials.
+   - I then updated the Jenkins pipeline to include a deployment stage with Argo CD.

+7. **Ran the Jenkins Pipeline:**
+   - Finally, I triggered the Jenkins pipeline to initiate the CI/CD process for the Java application.
+   - I monitored the pipeline stages closely and addressed any issues that arose during the process.

 This end-to-end Jenkins pipeline will automate the entire CI/CD process for a Java application, from code checkout to production deployment, using popular tools like SonarQube, Argo CD, Helm, and Kubernetes.